toolleeo/cli-apps/README.md

 * [lshw](http://www.ezix.org/project/wiki/HardwareLiSter) - A small tool to provide detailed information on the hardware configuration of the machine.
 It can report exact memory configuration, firmware version, mainboard configuration, CPU version and speed, cache configuration, bus speed, etc.
 * [mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux).
 * [Ntfy](https://github.com/dschep/ntfy) - Cross-platform Python utility that enables you to automatically get desktop notifications on demand or when long running commands complete.
 It can as well send push notifications to your phone once a particular command completes.
-* [play](https://github.com/paololazzari/play) - TUI playground for your favorite programs, such as grep, sed and awk.
 * [rfsh](https://github.com/docsion/rfsh) - Run shell scripts in batch, concurrently, fully customized with variable.
 * [rs-env](https://github.com/sysid/rs-env) - Hierarchical environment variable management, compiling the resulting set of from a hierarchical list of `<name>.env` files.
 * [Rumos](https://github.com/octagony/rumos) - CLI utility for controlling screen brightness.